matthewwardrop/python-parampy/README.md

 ParamPy
 =======

-`parampy` is a Python module that abstracts the management of model parameters.
+`parampy` is a Python2 (Python 3 is not supported `*`) module that abstracts the management of model parameters.
 It can:

  - Simplify the storage and retrieval of model parameters.
  - Keep track of parameter units, and perform unit conversions where that makes sense.
 It is also possible to provide/override unit definitions and conversions.